ARMmbed/mbed-client-example-6lowpan/README.md

 * Make sure that you are using the same radio modules on both server and client sides:

-	* If the radio module on the Gateway router supports the 2.4 GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses the 2.4 GHz radio module (such as Atmel RF-233).
+	* If the radio module on the Gateway router supports the 2.4 GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses a 2.4 GHz radio module (such as Atmel RF-233).

-	* If the radio module on the Gateway router supports sub-GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses a sub-GHz radio module (such as Atmel RF-212B).
+	* If the radio module on the Gateway router supports the sub-GHz frequency band, you must use an mbed 6LoWPAN shield on the client side that uses a sub-GHz radio module (such as Atmel RF-212B).

 * An easy way to identify which frequency band your setup uses is to check the **Antenna size** on the radio module:

-	* Sub-GHz band antenna is larger than 2.4 GHz antenna.
+	* The sub-GHz band antenna is larger than the 2.4 GHz antenna.

-	* For the client side (mbed 6LoWPAN Shield connected to an FRDM-K64F board), see the image below:
+	* For the client side (mbed 6LoWPAN shield connected to an FRDM-K64F board), see the image below:
   ![](img/Radio_Identifications.png)

 	* For the Gateway router, see the image below: